ibm-cloud-docs/vpc/block_storage_vpc_use_volume_lin.md

 # Setting up your {{site.data.keyword.block_storage_is_short}} data volume for use (Linux)
 {: #start-using-your-block-storage-data-volume-lin}

-If you want to use your {{site.data.keyword.block_storage_is_full}} volume as a file system, you need to partition the volume, format it, and then mount it as a file system.
-You can perform this operation after you created a {{site.data.keyword.block_storage_is_short}} volume and attached it to an instance.
+You can create a {{site.data.keyword.block_storage_is_short}} volume and attached it to an instance in the IBM Cloud console, with the CLI, API or Terraform.
+If you want to use your {{site.data.keyword.block_storage_is_full}} volume as a file system, your next steps are to partition the volume, format it, and then mount it as a file system.
 {: shortdesc}

-[Connect to your instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux), then follow this procedure to use your Block Storage volume on a Linux&reg; system.
+First [connect to your instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux).
+Then, follow this procedure from the shell.

 ## Listing all storage volumes
 {: #linux-procedure-list-volumes}

-Run the following command to list all {{site.data.keyword.block_storage_is_short}} volumes from your instance.
+Run the following command to list all {{site.data.keyword.block_storage_is_short}} volumes that are attached to your instance.

 ```sh
 lsblk